kubeflow/website/content/docs/pipelines/build-pipeline.md

     * Click **Pipeline Dashboard** to access the pipelines UI.

 1. Click **Notebooks** in the left-hend menu.
-If this is the first time you've visited JupyterHub, you need to sign in with any username.
-Password can be blank.
+If this is the first time you've visited JupyterHub, you need to sign in.
+You can use any username and you can leave the password blank.

 1. Click the **Spawn** button to create a new instance.
 After a few minutes, the Jupyter UI opens.
 You can switch to the JupyterLab UI by changing